jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 18 - miscellaneous types of problems leading to equations of the first order.md

+# Miscellaneous Types of Problems Leading to Equations of the First Order

 ## First Order Linear Electric Circuit

 Take a circuit where an applied electromotive force $E$, an inductor $L$ and a resistor are connected in series: